 PLAIN/USB/NETWORK protection method usage

-Runtime encrypted code is decrypted, executed and again encrypted each time it's required for protected application.
+RTE encrypted code is decrypted, executed and again encrypted each time it's required for protected application.